NHPig

 • Katholieke Universiteit Leuven, Leuven, Belgium

-• Ludwig-Maximilians-Universitaet Muenchen, Munich, Germany
+• Ludwig-Maximilians-Universitaet Muenchen, Munchen, Germany

 • Technische Universitaet Muenchen, Muenchen, Germany

-• Universiteit Antwerpen, Antwerp, Belgium
+• Universiteit Antwerpen, Antwerpen, Belgium

 • Ustav Zivocisne Fyziologie A Genetiky Av Cr V.V.I., Libechov, Czechia